 House#2 has two upstairs bedrooms, one downstairs bedroom, full bath, eat in kitchen, living room, dining room/den with woodstove, a screened in porch and an enclosed porch.
 It currently has a long term tenant.

-House#3 has four bedrooms (two large upstairs, two smaller downstairs), two full bathrooms (one up, one down), eat in kitchen, dining room, den with fireplace, laundry room, glass enclosed porch, two small front porches, back porch/patio and a one-car garage.
+House#3 has four bedrooms (two large upstairs, two smaller downstairs), two full bathrooms (one up, one down), eat in kitchen, dining room, den with fireplace, laundry room, glass enclosed porch, two small front porches, back porch/patio and a small garage.
 Oil heat.

 Trailer has two bedrooms, full bath, eat in kitchen, large living room and laundry area.